Pacific Northwest University of Health Sciences College of Osteopathic Medicine

-- Cadwell Student Center is a 10,000-square-foot facility with classrooms, student lounge and study space.
+- Cadwell Student Center is a 10,000-square-foot facility with classrooms, labs, and faculty offices.

 - University Conference Center is a 10,300-square-foot facility used for conferences, classrooms, boardroom and study space.

 - PNWU consumes 10,000-square-feet of Iron Horse Lodge.
 There are multiple university offices located in this building along with administration.

 Student residence options:

 Students must secure their own housing.
 PNWU is surrounded by neighborhoods with a variety of housing options.
 PNWU will assist students in their search for appropriate, affordable housing